pedrouid/CAIPs/CAIPs/caip-25.md

 }
 ```

-For the response, we match the same scopes as the request but include an EVM-wide capability under `wallet:eip155` plus we describe a EVM capability only available for a single chain which also has a chain-specific account available.
+For the response, we match the same scopes as the request but segregate 2 out of 5 EVM chains into their scopes because of either exclusive accounts or capabilities.

 Additionaly we have the two Solana chains returning the same scopes but returning two different account addresses for each chain including a unique capability for one of the chains

-Finally the wallet has provided with the additional walletInfo session property.
+Finally the wallet has provided within properties with its walletInfo per [CAIP-372][].

 ```jsonc
 // JSON-RPC RESPONSE